Verssae/NeuroJIT/README.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-Building the dataset from scratch takes a considerable amount of time because it requires comparing all methods in each commit for filter-commits, and CUF calculation requires invoking Checkstyle for each file in the commit.
-Therefore, we provide the pre-built dataset in the data/dataset directory.
+Building the dataset from scratch takes considerable time because it requires comparing all methods in each commit for `filter-commits` and invoking Checkstyle for each file in the commit when calculating commit understandability features.
+Therefore, we provide the pre-built datasets in the data/dataset directory.

-### `neurojit`
+### 0.3. neurojit:

-The structure of the core module `neurojit` is as follows:​
+The `neurojit` module provides commit understandability features calculation, a core feature of NeuroJIT, and the implementation of the JIT-SDP data splitting method.
+The module has the following structure:

 ```Shell
 src/neurojit